sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

 To learn more about the JBoss Enterprise Application Platform, visit: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/

-## Licenses, Subscriptions and Costs
+## Subscriptions and Costs - READ the instructions in their entirety before deploying!

+Additional documentation for deploying VM in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/

-If you select the RHEL OS License type as PAYG (Pay-As-You-Go), this template uses the On-Demand Red Hat Enterprise Linux 8.0 Pay-As-You-Go image from the Azure Gallery.
+By default, this template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
 When using the On-Demand image, there is an additional hourly RHEL subscription charge for using this image on top of the normal compute, network and storage costs.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
+This will lead to "double billing".
+To avoid this, you need to build your own RHEL image, which is defined in [this Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).
 Check [Red Hat Enterprise Linux pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/red-hat/) for details on the VM price.

-This will lead to "double billing".
-To avoid this, you would need to build your own RHEL image, which is defined in this [Red Hat KB article](https://access.redhat.com/articles/uploading-rhel-image-to-azure).
+If you have a valid Red Hat subscription, register for Cloud Access and [request access](http://aka.ms/rhel-byos) to the BYOS RHEL image in the Private Azure Marketplace to avoid the double billing.
+To use a 3rd party marketplace offer (such as the BYOS private image), you need to provide the following information for the offer - publisher, offer, sku, and version.
+You also need to enable the offer for programmatic deployment.

+If you are only using one pool ID for all nodes, then enter the same pool ID for both 'rhsmPoolId' and 'rhsmBrokerPoolId'.

 In addition you also need to have a Red Hat account to register to Red Hat Subscription Manager (RHSM) and install JBoss EAP.
-If you have a valid Red Hat subscription, register for Cloud Access, [request access](https://access.redhat.com/public-cloud) to the BYOS RHEL image in the Private Azure Marketplace and follow the below mentioned steps to avoid the double billing.
+If you have a valid Red Hat subscription, register for Cloud Access, [request access](https://access.redhat.com/public-cloud) to the BYOS RHEL image in the Private Azure Marketplace and follow the below mentioned steps.

 You can select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription) for deploying the template to avoid double billing.
 Your RHSM account must have both Red Hat Enterprise Linux entitlement (for subscribing the RHEL OS for the VM) and EAP entitlement and you will have to enter both the pool IDs as mentioned in the template.
-To provision the RHEL-BYOS VM in your subscription, you will have to enable it in the Cloud Access from Red Hat portal and activate Red Hat Gold Images for your subscription.
-You can enable subscription for cloud access by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) and activate the Red Hat Gold Images by following the instructions mentioned [here](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-azure-access).
-Once your Azure subscription is enabled, please follow this [link](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) to accept the Marketplace terms for RHEL-BYOS image from your Azure subscription.
+To provision the RHEL-BYOS VM in your subscription, you will have to enable it for Cloud Access from the Red Hat Customer Portal and activate Red Hat Gold Images for your subscription.
+You can enable your subscription for cloud access by following the instructions in this Red Hat KB article: [Enabling and Maintaining Subscriptions for Cloud Access](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/con-enable-subs) and activate the Red Hat Gold Images by following the instructions defined in this Red Hat KB articile for [enabling Azure Access](https://access.redhat.com/documentation/en-us/red_hat_subscription_management/1/html/red_hat_cloud_access_reference_guide/using_red_hat_gold_images#con-azure-access).
+Once your Azure subscription is enabled follow the Microsoft instructions for [Azure Marketplace terms](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos)to accept the Marketplace terms for RHEL-BYOS image from your Azure subscriptions.

-Note that in both the cases your RHSM account needs EAP entitlement to use the Enterprise Application Platform.
-You can get an evaluation account for EAP from [here](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation).
+Note that in both cases your RHSM account needs EAP entitlement to use the Enterprise Application Platform.
+If you don't have EAP entitlement, obtain a [JBoss EAP evaluation subscription](https://access.redhat.com/products/red-hat-jboss-enterprise-application-platform/evaluation) before you get started..

-Click [here](https://access.redhat.com/products/red-hat-subscription-management) to know more about RHSM.
+Click this [Red Hat KB article on RHSM](https://access.redhat.com/products/red-hat-subscription-management) to learn more about Red Hat Subscription Manager.

 ## Prerequisites

 1. Azure Subscription with the specified payment method (RHEL 8 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) product and requires a payment method to be specified in the Azure Subscription).
-If you select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription), please follow steps mentioned under section 'Licenses, Subscriptions and Costs'.
+If you select the RHEL OS License type as BYOS (Bring-Your-Own-Subscription), please follow steps mentioned under section 'Subscriptions and Costs'.

 2. To deploy the template, you will need: